 Exposure to interest rate risk arises on financial assets and financial liabilities recognised at the end of the reporting period whereby a future change in interest rates will affect future cash flows or the fair value of fixed rate financial instruments.
+The company has no exposure to fluctuations in foreign currency, or any exposure to a material price risk.

-The financial instruments that primarily expose the company to interest rate risk are borrowings, and cash & cash equivalents.
+The financial instruments that primarily expose the company to interest rate risk are borrowings, and cash and cash equivalents.